Caitlin Clark taken No. 1 in the WNBA draft by the Indiana Fever, as expected

 The draft was held at the Brooklyn Academy of Music in front of 1,000 fans, who bought all the tickets within 15 minutes of them going on sale a few months ago.

 Los Angeles chose Stanford’s Cameron Brink at No. 2.
-She’ll get to stay in California and will give the Sparks a two-way player.
+She’ll get to stay in California and gives the Sparks a two-way player.

 “When they called my name, a huge wave of emotions hit me,” Brink said.
 “I saw my mom tearing up and my dad and it hit home.”